Syllabus

 • Can I record your lecture?
 You may not record my lecture.

 • I had to miss class, do I need to let you know?
-I don’t take attendance, so you do not need to let me know.
+You do not need to let me know.

 • Can I have your lecture notes in addition to your slides?
 You may not have any additional notes.

 • Will there be a study guide?
 There will not be a study guide.
-Make one!
+Making one is a great study exercise!

 • Are there extra practice tests / practice questions?
 There are no extra practice tests / questions.